Shoutzor/backend/README.md

 3. Make sure to configure the environment variables before running the containers
     - No `APP_KEY` yet?
 Run `php artisan key:generate --show` and use it's value
     - Multiple backend containers?
 Make sure you configure the same `APP_KEY` for them
+    - Make sure `FRONTEND_URL` points to the correct url, should look like: `http://myurl.com`
 4. Haven't installed shoutzor yet?
     - Run `composer install-shoutzor-dev` on the `backend` container.
     - For production run `composer install-shoutzor` instead.